Macy’s X OceanCycle

 Thoughtful designs by fashion designer Natali Germanotta echoed the ocean, and the shapes of countries where the ocean-bound material was sourced.
-These and other branded options were offered at checkout with reuse incentives for loyalty customers.
+These and other branded options were offered for sale at checkout with reuse incentives for loyalty customers.

 The impact